Iran's wooing of Africa yields scant results as sanctions bite

 Last week’s visit to Benin, Niger and Ghana was Ahmadinejad’s fifth to the continent since he took office in 2005.
 Before the trip, he described relations with Africa as “of paramount importance to Tehran”.

 But Tehran’s lobbying for votes at the U.N.
 Security Council has fallen on deaf ears.
-African nations have voted in favour of all four sanctions resolutions passed between 2006 and 2010 as a result of Iran’s nuclear programme.
+African nations have voted in favor of all four sanctions resolutions passed between 2006 and 2010 as a result of Iran’s nuclear program.

 IMF data also suggests that Iran’s trade with Africa - a fraction of other emerging powers’ - has been hurt by sanctions.
 Its exports to sub-Saharan Africa peaked at $3.9 billion in 2011 only to slump last year to $1.8 billion.